Cosmetology Course Information

 Classification of Instructional Programs (CIP) Code 12.0401

-The curriculum involves 1500 hours to satisfy Virginia state requirements.
-The course includes extensive instruction and practical experience in cutting, hair coloring, perming, customer service, personal appearance and hygiene, personal motivation and development, retail skills, client record keeping, business ethics, sanitation, state laws and regulations, salon-type administration, and job interviewing.
+The curriculum involves 1000 hours to satisfy Virginia state requirements.
+The course includes extensive instruction and practical experience in cutting, hair coloring, perming, skin, nails, makeup, customer service, personal appearance and hygiene, personal motivation and development, retail skills, client record keeping, business ethics, sanitation, state laws and regulations, salon-type administration, and job interviewing.

 *Graduate is prepared to become an entry-level cosmetologist.